Nick Cousins

-Brian Nicholas Cousins (born July 20, 1993) is a Canadian professional ice hockey centre for the Florida Panthers of the National Hockey League (NHL).
-Cousins was selected by the Philadelphia Flyers in the third round (68th overall) of the 2011 NHL Entry Draft.
+Brian Nicholas Cousins (born July 20, 1993) is a Canadian professional ice hockey centre for the Ottawa Senators of the National Hockey League (NHL).
+He was selected in the third round, 68th overall, by the Philadelphia Flyers in the 2011 NHL entry draft.
+Cousins has also previously played for the Florida Panthers, Arizona Coyotes, Montreal Canadiens, Vegas Golden Knights, and Nashville Predators.
+Cousins won the Stanley Cup with the Panthers in 2024.

 Playing career

 Junior

 Cousins played four seasons (2009–2013) of major junior hockey with the Sault Ste.
-Marie Greyhounds of the Ontario Hockey League, scoring 102 goals and 189 assists for 291 points, while earning 261 penalty minutes in 264 games played.
-On March 26, 2012, Cousins was signed to a three-year, entry-level contract with the Philadelphia Flyers.
+Marie Greyhounds of the Ontario Hockey League (OHL).
+While with the Greyhounds, he improved each season, with 27 goals, 76 assists and 103 points in 64 games in his final season.
+He was leading the league in scoring when he was suspended for four games after making an illegal check from behind in a game against the London Knights in February 2013.
+He finished his OHL career scoring 102 goals and 189 assists for 291 points, while earning 261 penalty minutes in 264 games played.